EfrainAD/100_Days_of_Python/README.md

 4. I displayed the computers faced down cards as [].
 So the player/user can see how many cards the computer took.
 As you would in a real game.
 5. I changed the way it displays with printing new lines to help it be more readable.
 6. I did have to go back and add the black jack win rule.
 I had already learned how the video solved that.
 So I don't know how I would have done it.

+Day 12: I learned python is not block scoped.